VladimirKedrov/downforcebias_fix/README.md

 Make sure to use the correct flag category in the flag tool.

+### Comments

-File is commented should be easy to figure out how it works.
+The code is commented should be easy to figure out how it works.

 If this was useful for you and you wish to donate.